latolukasz/beeorm-doc/docs/guide/mysql_indexes.md

 }
 ```

-What if we need these indexes:
+Suppose we need the following indexes:

 ```sql
 KEY `homeStreet` (`HomeAddressStreet`),
 KEY `workAddress` (`WorkAddressCity`, `WorkAddressStreet`),
 ```

-BeeORM supports defining indexes as tag attributes for `orm.ORM` field:
+To define these indexes in BeeORM, you can use tag attributes on the `orm.ORM` field:

 ```go{2}
 type UserEntity struct {